-We are ISO 45001:2018 certified, by Guardian Independent Certification (GIC), Certificate No. N770038.
-The certificate was renewed on 6 August 2018 and will expire on 5 August 2021.
-ISO 45001:2018 specifies requirements for an occupational health and safety (OH&S) management system, and gives guidance for its use, to enable organisations to provide safe and healthy workplaces by preventing work-related injury and ill health, as well as by proactively improving its OH&S performance.
+We are ISO 45001:2018 certified, by Guardian Independent Certification (GIC), Certificate No. N736611.
+The certificate was renewed on 7 July 2021 and will expire on 24 September 2024.
+ISO 45001:2018 specifies requirements for an occupational health and safety (OH&S) management system, and gives guidance for its use, to enable organizations to provide safe and healthy workplaces by preventing work-related injury and ill health, as well as by proactively improving its OH&S performance.

-Given that we value our employees' health and safety as a priority within our organisation, achieving these certifications and implementing the framework of systems required are vital to our organisation.
-The implementation of these frameworks has enabled us to systematically identify, reduce and mitigate risks involved in the operations of our organisation.
+Given that we value our employees' health and safety as a priority within our organization, achieving these certifications and implementing the framework of systems required are vital to our organization.
+The implementation of these frameworks has enabled us to systematically identify, reduce and mitigate risks involved in the operations of our organization.